humansconf/humansconf.org/format.md

 <a name="schedule"></a>
 ## Schedule: Thursday to Saturday

-The conference will run from late afternoon of Thursday the 21st of May, to late afternoon of Saturday the 23rd.
+The conference will run from late afternoon of a Thursday to late afternoon of a Saturday.
 Even though there's no predefined schedule of sessions, there's still some structure.
 Here’s how that will look like:

 <a name="thursday"></a>